Who’s behind this?

-Yes.
-We’re teaching a weekend-long duos intensive and a handful of one-off workshops.
-They’re excellent classes, they’ve been road-tested, and they’ll make you a better performer while having fun along the way.
-(You can read testimonials here.)
-But you’re not required to take them in order to perform here.
+Yes, occasionally, but you’re not required to take them in order to perform with Countdown.
 And it’s not the sort of thing where the theater only exists to drive people to the classes.
 We’re teaching classes because we love teaching, and, frankly, to recoup some of the money we spent to rent the space.

 Tell me about the space.

-It’s an 18′ by 14′ room in the basement of a mixed-use building on S. 5th St. in Williamsburg, Brooklyn, between Bedford and Driggs, close to the JMZ train at Marcy and the L at Bedford, essentially next door to the Annoyance Theater.
+The space is always changing, but right now our world HQ iss an 18′ by 14′ room in the basement of a mixed-use building on S. 5th St. in Williamsburg, Brooklyn, between Bedford and Driggs, close to the JMZ train at Marcy and the L at Bedford, essentially next door to what used to be the Annoyance Theater.
 It can fit about 20 people.
-We have a rudimentary lighting system, some speakers Justin brought over from his bedroom, and a stage marked off on the floor with tape.
 During the warmer months, the space is used as the headquarters for a bike tour business.